Ernyoke/ervin-szilagyi-static-site/src/articles/containers-under-the-hood.md

 4026532283 net         1  1517 root            sh
 ```

-`containerd` is running five different types of namespaces for isolating processes running in our `busybox` container.
+`containerd` is launched five different types of namespaces for isolating processes running in our `busybox` container.
 These are the following:

 - `mnt`: mount points;
 - `uts`: Unix time sharing;
 - `ipc`: interprocess communication;
 - `pid`: process identifiers;
-- `net`: interfaces, routeing tables and firewalls.
+- `net`: network interfaces, routing tables, and firewalls.

 ## Network Isolation

 `containerd` is using network namespaces to have network isolation and to simplify configuration.
 In a lot of cases, our containers act as web servers.
 For being able to run a web server, we need to choose a network interface and port on which the server will listen on.
-To solve the issue of port collision (2 or more processes listening on the same interface on the same port), container runtimes use virtual network interfaces.
+To solve the issue of port collision (two or more processes listening on the same interface on the same port), container runtimes use virtual network interfaces.

 If we would want to see the network namespace created by `containerd`, we will run into an issue.
 Unfortunately, [network namespaces created by `containerd` are invisible](https://www.baeldung.com/linux/docker-network-namespace-invisible).
 This means, if we execute `ip netns list` to list all the network namespaces present on our host machine, we most likely get no output.
-We can still get hold of the namespace if we do the following:
+We can still get hold of the namespace created by `containerd` if we do the following:

 1. Get the PID of the currently running container: